karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-17.md

 Define user roles within the system with specific permissions associated with each role.
 Users will be assigned to roles based on their responsibilities:
 Candidate: Can access their certification status, take exams, and submit architecture solutions.
 Expert Software Architect: Can access grading dashboards, review submissions, and modify certification tests.
-Administrator: Has full access to user management, settings, and system configurations.
+Administrator: Ability to edit the Expert Software Architect list.

 ### Alternatives Considered
 Single-Factor Authentication:

 Considered but rejected due to insufficient security against credential theft and unauthorized access.
+This approach does not provide adequate protection for sensitive information.
 Attribute-Based Access Control (ABAC):

 While ABAC offers flexibility, the complexity of managing policies based on multiple attributes was deemed too high for the current system requirements.
+The simpler RBAC model aligns better with the organization’s needs and current resource capabilities.

 ### References
-[Include any relevant references, such as documentation, discussions, or related ADRs, that helped inform the decision.]
+NIST Special Publication 800-63: Digital Identity Guidelines NIST OWASP Authentication Cheat Sheet: OWASP
+Role-Based Access Control (RBAC) Explained: NIST RBAC Multi-Factor Authentication: Federal Trade Commission - Safeguarding Personal Information

 ### Date
 [Date of the decision]